LAST UPDATED: October 14, 2021

 - Through a browser or device: Certain information is collected by most browsers or automatically through devices, such as a Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the Services (such as the App) being used.
 We use this information to ensure that the Services function properly;

-- Using cookies: Cookies are pieces of information stored directly on the computer being used.
+- Using cookies and widgets: Cookies are pieces of information stored directly on the computer being used.
 Cookies allow us to collect information such as browser type, time spent on the Services, pages visited, language preferences, and other anonymous traffic data.
-We and our service providers use the information for security purposes, to facilitate navigation, to display information more effectively, and to personalize the user’s experience.
+A widget is a portable, embedded application which offers you certain third-party services which we believe may be of interest to you.
+We and our affiliated service providers use the information for security purposes, to facilitate navigation, to display information more effectively, and to facilitate and personalize the user’s experience.
 We also gather statistical information about use of the Services in order to continually improve their design and functionality, understand how they are used and assist us with resolving questions regarding them.
 We do not currently respond to browser do-not-track signals;

 - Using pixel tags and other similar technologies: Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Services (including email recipients), measure the success of our marketing campaigns and compile statistics about usage of the Services and response rates; and

 We may use and disclose Other Information for any purpose, except where we are required to do otherwise under applicable law.
 In some instances, we may combine Other Information with Personal Data.
 If we do, we will treat the combined information as Personal Data as long as it is combined.